vipulpandey/ai-live-repos-site/README.md

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)

+In this repo, I have created a responsive website using flutter for web.
+I have used card plugine to create courses.
+And, it is hosted live on netlify.

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,